joetower/joetower-jekyll-2015/_posts/blog/2015-10-31-grangler-music-series.md

 meta_description: Some of my favorite songs of the year compiled on CDRs for family.

-summary: The gift of music.
+summary: Giving the gift of music.

 summary-class: design